jthoburn/asyncInclude/README.md

 ##STATUS

-Every script you load through the `.include()` and all scripts already loaded when asyncJsInclude.js loads are given a status.
+Every script you load through the `.include()` and all scripts already loaded when asyncInclude.js loads are given a status.
 You can check the status of a script by calling `.status()` and looping through the included scripts or `.status(src)`.

 Possible Status strings.
-`PREVIOUSLY LOADED` : this script src was loaded before asyncJsInclude was loaded.
+`PREVIOUSLY LOADED` : this script src was loaded before asyncInclude was loaded.
 `WAITING` : this script src has not started loading yet, likely waiting for .ready() to return true.
 `LOADING` : this script src has begun the process of loading but has not triggered `script.onload` `OK` : this script has finished loading and any callback defined for it when `.include()` was called has now been triggered.